• Marian Penner Bancroft

 Artist

 Althea Thauberger (Canadian, b.
 1970) is an interdisciplinary artist, filmmaker and educator based in Vancouver.
 Rooted in sustained collaborative research and practice with groups or communities, Thauberger’s work investigates relationships between people and structures such as the state, economies, social codes, histories and traditions through aesthetic and institutional power relations.
 Born in Saskatoon, SK, she received a BFA from Concordia University and an MFA from the University of Victoria.
 Her work has been widely exhibited both nationally and internationally including at Presentation House Gallery, North Vancouver (2005), Künstlerhaus Bethanien, Berlin (2006), Vancouver Art Gallery (2008, 2011) and the Musée d’Art Contemporain Montréal (2017), among others.
 She was shortlisted for the 2004 Sobey Art Award and the recipient of the 2011 VIVA Award.
 Alongside an active research and artistic practice, Thauberger has taught at Emily Carr University of Art and Design, Simon Fraser University, University of Victoria and Concordia University.
-She is currently an Assistant Professor of Visual Art at the University of British Columbia.
+She is currently Associate Professor of Visual Art at the University of British Columbia.

 Read More